targoninc/diagram-library/README.md

 <script src="https://targoninc.com/diagrams/diagrams.js"/>
 ```

-To use all features of the library, it is recommended to use the following code:
+To use all features of the library, it is recommended to use something similar to the following code:

 ```
 <div class="settingbox diagram">